Former Colombian soldier pleads not guilty to charges linked to murder of Haitian President

 He pleaded not guilty to two counts related to the assassination of President Jovenel Moïse, who was killed at his private residence overlooking the capital, Port Au Prince, on July 7, 2021, when armed men stormed the building.

-His lawyer, Alfredo Izaguirre, said that during the brief court hearing, he did not ask for bail for Palacios, who is being held in a federal prison, adding that Federal Magistrate Lauren Fleischer Louis had not communicated a date for the next hearing.
+His lawyer, Alfredo Izaguirre, said that during the brief court hearing he did not ask for bail for Palacios, who is being held in a federal prison.
+He added that Federal Magistrate Lauren Fleischer Louis had not communicated a date for the next hearing.

 The South Florida prosecutor's office had indicated that Palacios is accused of a “serious” crime and had asked that the Colombian be kept in detention, considering that there was “an escape risk” and a “danger to the community”.